 Having instant search makes the customer journey easier, which increases the chance they’ll buy from you.
 Streamlining the journey customers take on your website has been proven to increase conversion rates by making sites more user-friendly.

-Boeing Store shows product info like price, photos, and reference numbers in the instant search box.
+Research shows that Boeing Store shows product info like price, photos, and reference numbers in the instant search box.

 Include product photos and price in search